rajat2502/StandNote/README.md

 - [x] Help People Do Their Best Work
 - [x] Get MoM for any online and offline meeting
 - [x] Automatically creates a meeting summary after each meeting
-- [x] Share, edit, search and collaborate on the MOMs
+- [x] Share and edit the generated MoMs
-- [x] Dashboard to organize the MoMs
+- [x] Dashboard section to organize the MoMs
-- [x] Send mail to the user when the MoM is generated
+- [x] Send email to the user when the MoM is generated
 - [X] Easy to use markdown templates that suit the agenda of the meeting.
 - [X] Manage & organize meeting notes as per teams.
 - [x] Directly push the MoM to the respective Slack Channels and Notions.